abhijithvijayan/ts-utils/readme.md

   ```
 - `objectToQueryString(queryParams)`: Returns a query string generated from the key-value pairs of the given object
 	- objectToQueryString({ page: "1", size: "2kg", key: undefined }); // '?page=1&size=2kg'
+- `isBrowser()`: Determines if the current runtime environment is a browser

 ## Issues